-- 1. At the request of a Legislator or a standing or select committee of the Senate or Assembly, subsection 1 or 2 of Joint Standing Rule No. 14, subsection 1 of Joint Standing Rule No. 14.2 or any of the provisions of Joint Standing Rules Nos.
-14.1 and 14.3, or any combination thereof, may be waived by the Majority Leader of the Senate and the Speaker of the Assembly, acting jointly, at any time during a legislative session.
-A request for a waiver submitted by a committee must be approved by a majority of all members appointed to the committee before the request is submitted to the Majority Leader and the Speaker. - 2.
-A waiver granted pursuant to subsection 1: - 32 (a) Must be in writing, executed on a form provided by the 33 Legislative Counsel, and signed by the Majority Leader and the 34 Speaker. - (b) Must indicate the date on which the waiver is granted. - (c) Must indicate the Legislator or committee on whose behalf the waiver is being granted. - (d) Must include the bill number for which the waiver is granted or indicate that the Legislative Counsel is authorized to accept and honor a request for a new bill or resolution. - (e) Must indicate the provisions to which the waiver applies. - (f) May include the conditions under which the bill for which the waiver is being granted must be introduced and processed. - 3.
-The Legislative Counsel shall not honor a request for the drafting of a new bill or resolution for which a waiver is granted pursuant to this Rule unless information which is sufficient in detail to allow for complete drafting of the bill or resolution is submitted to the Legislative Counsel within 2 calendar days after the date on which the waiver is granted.
+- 1. At the request of a Legislator or a standing or select committee of the Senate or Assembly, subsection 1 of Joint Standing Rule No. 14, subsection 1 of Joint Standing Rule No. 14.2 or any of the provisions of Joint Standing Rules Nos.
+14.1 and 14.3, or any combination thereof, may be waived by the Majority Leader of the Senate and the Speaker of the Assembly, acting jointly, at any time during a legislative session. - 2.
+A waiver granted pursuant to subsection 1: - (a) Must be in writing, executed on a form provided by the Legislative Counsel, and signed by the Majority Leader and the Speaker. - (b) Must indicate the date on which the waiver is granted. - (c) Must indicate the Legislator or committee on whose behalf the waiver is being granted. - (d) Must include the bill number for which the waiver is granted or indicate that the Legislative Counsel is authorized to accept and honor a request for a new bill or resolution.

-- 4. Upon the receipt of a written waiver granted pursuant to this Rule, the Legislative Counsel shall transmit a copy of the waiver to the Secretary of the Senate and the Chief Clerk of the Assembly.
+- (e) Must indicate the provisions to which the waiver applies. - (f) May include the conditions under which the bill for which the waiver is being granted must be introduced and processed. - 3.
+The Legislative Counsel shall not honor a request for the drafting of a new bill or resolution for which a waiver is granted pursuant to this Rule unless information which is sufficient in detail to allow for complete drafting of the bill or resolution is submitted to the Legislative Counsel within 2 calendar days after the date on which the waiver is granted. - 4.
+Upon the receipt of a written waiver granted pursuant to this Rule, the Legislative Counsel shall transmit a copy of the waiver to the Secretary of the Senate and the Chief Clerk of the Assembly.
 The notice that a waiver has been granted for an existing bill must be read on the floor and entered in the Journal, and a notation that the waiver was granted must be included as a part of the history of the bill on the next practicable legislative day.
 A notation that a waiver was granted authorizing a new bill or resolution must be included as a part of the history of the bill or resolution after introduction. - 5.
 The Legislative Counsel shall secure the original copy of the waiver to the official cover of the bill or resolution.